Spotting the signs of equine dental problems

 Cat walking along fence

 Your outdoor cat may be getting enough exercise each day, but they might also run more of a risk of putting additional pressure on their joints as they perform adventurous feats.
+If your outdoor cat is experiencing occasional joint stiffness, please speak to your vet about the right exercise for them, as they might recommend specific gentle exercises.

 1. Your cat is less active than normal